happner/happn-cluster/README.md

 #### config.cluster.membership.seed

 Boolean flag sets this member as the cluster seed member.
-If `true` this member will not terminate upon failing to join any other cluster members and can therefore enter a cluster as the first member.
+If `true` this member will not terminate upon failing to join any other cluster members and can therefore enter a cluster successfully as the first member.

-Each other member should include the seed member among their **config.cluster.membership.hosts** list of hosts to join when starting.
+Each other member should include the seed member, among others, in their **config.cluster.membership.hosts** list of hosts to join when starting.

 The seed member should include a selection of other members certain to be online in it's